 Every product owner needs to have a basic understanding of the Scrum framework.
 The answer to this question will give you an idea of how well the candidate understands the framework.
 Their knowledge of the framework can be a baseline on what you can expect from the product owner.

 Furthermore, if the product owner describes the origin of the framework, that’s even better.
-It’s best to also talk about the values of Scrum, which nclude Courage, Commitment, Focus, Respect, and Openness.
-The candidate should also mention the three fundamental roles that come along with it: the product owner, Scrum team, and the Scrum Master role.
+The candidate should also mention the three fundamental roles that come along with it.
+To be more specific, they should understand the product owner, Scrum team, and the Scrum Master role.

-One of the most important things to establish is whether the product owner understands who they’re targeting.
-Their job requires them to understand external stakeholders and develop the product accordingly.
+One of the most important things to establish is whether the product owner understands whom they’re targeting.
+Their job requires them to understand the external stakeholders and develop the product accordingly.

-For any product, the external product stakeholders product owners interact with are customers, regulators, professionals, sponsors, and key decision-makers.
-It might be a good idea to ask the product owner why each of those stakeholders is important to interact with.
+The product development process has various key stakeholders, including customers, regulators, professionals, sponsors, and key decision-makers.
+The potential product owner must understand that each stakeholder plays a key role in the process and why each of those stakeholders is important to interact with.
 Furthermore, it’s a plus point if they can explain how each stakeholder contributes to the process.